turris-cz/user-docs/docs/basics/collect/collect.md

 [dynamic firewall](dynfw/collect-dynfw.md).
 The dynamic firewall collects information about entities trying to scan or break into your router and is able to detect the real attackers among them.
-IP addresses of identified attackers are then immediately published and announced back to the routers.
+IP addresses of identified attackers are then immediately published and reported back to the routers.
 Once a day the list of all attackers (A.K.A. greylist) is snapshoted and published as a CSV file.
 You can download the latest greylist snapshot [here](https://view.sentinel.turris.cz/greylist-data/).